 Let us now calculate the load-bearing metal area affected due to the presence of an opening.
 Refer to Fig. 5.

 The last expression needs some clarification.
 The protruding portion of the nozzle is subject to the same pressure on either side of its wall.
-The differential pressure is thus zero on this wall and no requirement of regulation thickness.
+The differential pressure is thus zero on this wall and no requirement for regulation thickness.
 But, corrosion is eating into this wall from both inside and outside.
 Corrosion is thus twice the corrosion allowance for the expected service life.

 The participating heights of the nozzle, H1, and H2,(participating in sharing the extra stresses ) are given as follows: